webix-hub/gitbook-webix-jet/details/models.md

 export gridData;
 ```

-And here is a separate file "shareddata" which communicates with shared data feed and can provide different data chunks for different consumers:
+And here is the "shareddata" file that communicates with the shared data feed and can provide different data chunks for different views, including the grid:

 ```js
 //models/shareddata.js